 This competition encourages Educators Rising members to try out teaching a lesson as a Career Tech teacher.
 To enter this competition, a student will teach a lesson in a real CTE classroom.
 CTE programs prepare students to succeed in the world of employment through authentic, real world experiences and hands-on learning.
 The CTE programs of the future need exceptional teachers to lead them.
 For this competition, Educators Rising members may plan and deliver a lesson in any of the 16 Career Clusters or their 79 Career Pathways.
-The full list is here: https://careertech.org/career-clusters.

-- A written lesson plan: submitted and scored by judges prior to the national conference, but also brought by the contestant to the on-site competition; - A lesson delivery video: submitted and scored by judges prior to the national conference, but also brought by the contestant to the on-site competition [The video is NOT to be screened during the on-site presentation at the national conference; the time is reserved for an interactive reflection.]; and - A reflection between contestant and on-site judges at the national conference.
+- A written lesson plan: submitted and scored by judges prior to the national conference; - A lesson delivery video: submitted and scored by judges prior to the national conference, but also brought by the contestant to the on-site competition [The video is NOT to be screened during the on-site presentation at the national conference; the time is reserved for an interactive reflection.]; and - A reflection between contestant and on-site judges at the national conference.
 This includes a student presenting his/her reflections about the lesson as well as an interactive Q&A exchange.

 - A. The lesson plan must be submitted online.
-The entrant should provide his/her name, the name of the classroom teacher and the school where the lesson was taught, the grade level and subject, date lesson was performed, title of lesson, objective of lesson, description of practice activities, desired outcomes of the lesson, and a method of assessing whether the outcomes were achieved. - B. The lesson content and grade level are the entrant's decision. - C. Contestants must bring a copy of the written lesson plan with them to the competition site.
+The entrant should provide his/her name, the name of the classroom teacher and the school where the lesson was taught, the grade level and subject, date lesson was performed, title of lesson, objective of lesson, description of practice activities, desired outcomes of the lesson, and a method of assessing whether the outcomes were achieved. - B. The lesson content and grade level are the entrant's decision.